LenoLen/LenoLen/README.md

 im anti-harrasment towards  fictional ships (including immoral ones) so if that angers you hide me i cant be bothered to argue

+im also pro self-diagnosis. cope with it iguess

 i have the slowest internet known to mankind so dont mind me not replying to you i prrobalby just didnt saw

-i sometimes get in character as a joke.
+i sometimes get in character im cosplaying as a joke.
 ***
 boundaries: